Article Updated on: 21st March 2025

 Safety benefits include:

 - Security records: Each resident is allocated a unique key fob, and their times of entry can be recorded in a database.
+Building management can use credentials linked to the user database to track who is coming in and out, the time of entries, and get overall data about building traffic.

 - Intercom integration: Key fob systems can be part of a telephone call box or, better yet, a video intercom.
 This gives residents a way to screen visitors and keep the building safe.